 Welcome COVID-19.
 Suddenly a computer screen became everyone’s office environment for all meetings, all presentations, all interactions.
 Everything.
 The question companies face today, is how to make some semblance of normalcy during COVID to keep the culture vibrant, productive and fun.

 If you look at recent statistics related to the world we live in, 40% of Americans have mental health issues as they cope with the various challenges brought about by the global pandemic.
 Safety, a very basic foundational need, according to Maslow’s pyramid, is being eroded at every level from the top down.

 So what does it take to navigate this new hybrid environment that now defines our everyday?
-Here are 5 ways to ensure your company culture remains relevant today and beyond.
+Here are 5 ways to ensure your company culture remains relevant in 2022 and beyond.

 Don’t forget your insurance company and understand what they may be offering during COVID.
 Every plan is different, but many insurers are offering telehealth services that include sessions with behavioral health counselors.
 Some are even waiving fees.
 Create a portal of information to make it easy for your team to access and share information on apps like Calm, podcasts and other life hacks that can help navigate this environment.

 Healthy habits create healthy environments.
 Develop a program that incentivizes your team to incorporate those habits into their daily life, create campaigns for sharing new ideas like a healthy recipes club, exercise hacks — anything that can make the team stronger.

 Building in competition also creates a sense of community, and get creative on the different ways that you reward the “winners” — everything from cash incentives, an extra day off, a chance for their success story to be shared in your company news, discounts to healthy products or services, the list goes on.